How to become a transcriptionist

 I still own my transcription business – Zoom Transcription Services.
 My focus is now primarily on training, but in its prime, Zoom was making six figures per year.

-Q: What kind of equipment do you need to be a transcriptionist?
-What are the initial and ongoing expenses for a transcriptionist?
+What kind of equipment do you need to be a transcriptionist?

 A computer (laptop is fine) with an internet connection is needed, along with word processing and transcription software.
 MS Word is the most-used word processing software and highly recommended.